TykTechnologies/tyk-identity-broker/README.md

 	http://{TIB-HOST}:{TIB-PORT}/auth/{PROFILE-ID}/{PROVIDER-CODE}/callback

-If you were to use twitter with a profile ID of 15, you would have a callback for twitter that look slike this:
+If you were to use twitter with a profile ID of 15, you would have a callback for twitter that looks like this:

 	http://{TIB-HOST}:{TIB-PORT}/auth/15/twitter/callback